 In the afternoon, take the free shuttle bus to The National Mall and museum-hop.
 All the Smithsonians, plus the National Gallery of Art, are free, so you’re welcome to come and go as you please.
 For dinner, Kirwan’s Irish Pub offers refined pub grub and live music.

 Stay at Canopy by Hilton, one of Hilton’s new lifestyle brands.
-You’ll find rooms around $200 per night in fall and winter, and around $300-$350 in spring and summer.
+You’ll find rooms around $200 per night in fall and winter, and around $300 to $350 in spring and summer.
 Then, have breakfast at Pearl Street Warehouse.
 The music venue offers a reasonably-priced and hearty breakfast which draws mostly locals.
 Then, do a little shopping.
 Politics & Prose is the city’s favorite locally-owned bookstore.
 Among the other shops worth discovering Anchor, The Wharf’s “general store” and Harper Macaw, purveyor of responsibly-sourced chocolates.
-Take a class at Yoga Factory, then grab a bite at Cantina Bambina, serving island-inspired bites and cocktails, or Lupo Marino, if you are in the mood for pizza or Italian street foods.
+Take a class at Yoga Factory, then grab a bite at Cantina Bambina, serving island-inspired bites and cocktails, or Lupo Marino if you're in the mood for pizza or Italian street foods.

 Book a night or two at the InterContinental.
-Rooms in fall and winter go for about $200-$270 per night, while spring and summer stays are more like $277-$400.
+Rooms in fall and winter go for about $200 to $270 per night, while spring and summer stays are more like $277 to $400.

-Spoil yourself with breakfast at Kith/Kin, a new restaurant opened by Kwame Onwuachi of Top Chef fame.
-Next, head over to Recreation Pier and rent a kayak or a stand-up paddleboard.
-Since you’ll have to wait until 2018 to indulge at the InterContinental’s L’Occitane Spa, head over to Georgetown via the new high-tech water taxi and visit one of that neighborhood’s many day spas.
-Then head back to The Wharf on the water taxi and grab dinner at Mike Isabella’s (also from Top Chef) Requin or Del Mar de Fabio Trabocchi, a Spanish-inspired seafood restaurant.
+Spoil yourself with breakfast at Kith/Kin, a new restaurant opened by Kwame Onwuachi of Top Chef.
+Next, head over to Recreation Pier and rent a kayak or a stand-up paddle board.
+Then, head over to Georgetown via the new high-tech water taxi and visit one of that neighborhood’s many day spas.
+Afterwards, head back to The Wharf on the water taxi and grab dinner at Mike Isabella’s (also from Top Chef) Requin or Del Mar de Fabio Trabocchi, a Spanish-inspired seafood restaurant.
 (Note that this restaurant has a business casual dress code.)
 After your meal, take in a show at the 6,000-seat The Anthem, which hosts acts ranging from Foo Fighters to Lorde to St. Vincent.